grentank/create-react-ssr-layout/README.md

 npx create-react-ssr-layout
 ```

-It will create all essential files and directories to launch a server.
-By default dependencies will not be installed.
-Run `npm run deps` or add a flag  `-i` or `--install` to install all dependencies automatically.

-If you don't want to install all of the provided dependencies you can configure them by yourself.
-Check the `npm run deps` script in `package.json` to extract the required packages.
+Answer questions via cli and pick a server build.
+You may use a predefined one or customize the build on your own.
+All required dependencies will be installed automatically.

 ## Quick start

-Execute this package with `-i` to create required files and install all dependencies
+Execute this package

 ```
-npx create-react-ssr-layout -i
+npx create-react-ssr-layout
 ```

+Answer some questions and wait until all files are created and all dependencies are installed.
 To launch the server use

 ```
 npm start